emmajanedrews/base-template/_posts/2013-02-19-most-frequently-asked-questions-about-refinancing-your-home.md

 youtube_alternate_image:
 youtube_code: jFs1Kl77M-M
 ---

-{% include youtube.html %}
-Many people tend to oversee the fact that when interest rates are low, they have a significant impact on more than just people buying a home.
+{% include youtube.html %}Many people tend to oversee the fact that when interest rates are low, they have a significant impact on more than just people buying a home.
 Low interest rates, in fact, have a HUGE impact on the overall cost on a mortgage so when people refinance their existing properties under lower rates it translates to thousands and thousands of dollars in savings.
 Not only that, if these same homeowners who opt to have their homes refinanced also reduce the term on their mortgage, the savings are unprecedented.

 To help explain some of the most widely asked aspects of the refinancing process, here is a list of questions and answers that shed light on the issues that will help you in determining whether refinancing is right for you.